abhishek-kr03/GOSU/README.md

    - Bundles group DB operations to ensure consistency, support transactions, and enable rollback/commit.

 10. **What are Gosu templates and how do they work?**
-   - `.gsp` files allow mixing HTML and Gosu code to produce documents like emails or policy letters dynamically.
+   - Gosu templates are .gsp (Gosu Server Pages) files that combine HTML with embedded Gosu code to generate dynamic content.
+These templates are mainly used for creating documents such as policy letters, billing statements, and emails in Guidewire applications.
+They allow developers to iterate over data, include conditions, and format content programmatically, much like JSP or Razor templates in other ecosystems.

 ---